LucasRochaFernandes/eCommerceMicroservices/README.md

    - Install RabbitMQ and ensure it is running locally.

 2. **Configure Databases**
-   - Set up MongoDB for AuthenticationApi and ProductApi.
+   - Set up MongoDB for AuthenticationApi and ProductApi (docker compose).
-   - Set up SQL Server for OrderApi.
+   - Set up SQL Server for OrderApi (docker compose).

 3. **Start the Services**
    - Run each microservice individually.